msalibian/RBF/paper.md

 # Statement of Need

-The purpose of ``RBF`` is to provide a user-friendly implementation of a robust kernel-based estimation procedure for additive models that is resistant to the presence of potential outliers.
+The purpose of ``RBF`` is to provide a user-friendly implementation of the robust kernel-based estimation procedure for additive models proposed in @BoenteMartinezSalibian2017, which are resistant to the presence of potentially atypical or outlying observations in the training set.

 # Implementation Goals